chriseldredge/Lucene.Net.Linq/README.markdown

 Lucene.Net.Linq is a .net library that enables LINQ queries to run natively on a Lucene.Net index.

 * Automatically converts PONOs to Documents and back
+* Add, delete and update documents in atomic transaction
 * Term queries
 * Prefix queries
 * Range queries and numeric range queries